About

 Secretary: Robbie Williamson

-Committee Members: Emanual Foundas, John Kannis, Sue Kannis, Tony Kostarelas, Voula Terzoudi
+Committee Members: Emanual Foundas, Yvette Manifis, John Kannis, Sue Kannis, Tony Kostarelas, Voula Terzoudi

 • The Castellorizian Association of WA has four Sub-Committees to progress the objectives of the Association.